Progressive Unionist Party: 2003 Assembly election

+2005 local elections and subsequent activity

+The party made a poor showing at the 2005 local elections, losing half of their seats.
+This left Ervine and Smyth in Belfast as the only PUP candidates to be returned.

-Following a loyalist feud between the UVF and Loyalist Volunteer Force, in which four men were murdered by the UVF in Belfast and recognition of the UVF's ceasefire was withdrawn by the British government, the PUP debated ending its "special relationship" with the UVF.
-This was defeated in a closed vote at the party's annual conference in October 2005.
+Following a loyalist feud between the UVF and Loyalist Volunteer Force, during which four men were murdered by the UVF in Belfast and recognition of the UVF's ceasefire was withdrawn by the British government, the PUP debated ending its "special relationship" with the UVF.
+This idea was defeated in a closed vote at the party's annual conference in October 2005.

-In March 2006, the Chairwoman of the PUP, Dawn Purvis, a research associate at the University of Ulster, was appointed as an independent member of the Northern Ireland Policing Board.
+In March 2006, the Chairwoman of the PUP, Dawn Purvis, a research-associate at the University of Ulster, was appointed as an independent member of the Northern Ireland Policing Board.

+Death of David Ervine and Purvis leadership

 David Ervine died following a heart attack on 8 January 2007.
 On 22 January 2007 Dawn Purvis was chosen as party leader.
 She is the second woman to lead a unionist party in Northern Ireland (after Anne Dickson's short-lived leadership of the Unionist Party of Northern Ireland following Brian Faulkner's retirement).
 Dr John Kyle was co-opted on to Belfast City Council to fill Ervine's seat.
-The party did not field any candidates for the 2010 general elections - party members were encouraged to vote for a candidate of their choice.

-Assembly elections, March 2007

-The election was for 108 seats spread evenly across 18 constituencies.
+2007 Assembly election

-The PUP fielded three candidates: Elaine Martin in North Down, Andrew Park in Belfast South and Dawn Purvis in Belfast East.
+The PUP fielded three candidates for the 2007 Assembly election: Elaine Martin in North Down, Andrew Park in Belfast South and Dawn Purvis in Belfast East.
 Overall the party polled 3,822 votes or 0.6% of the votes cast in Northern Ireland, down 0.6% from the elections of 2003.

-Dawn Purvis was elected to represent Belfast East, polling 3,045 votes (10.3%), finishing 5th out of the 15 candidates.
+Purvis retained her party's seat in Belfast East, while no other PUP candidates were elected.

 2010 resignations and relationship with UVF/RHC

+The party did not field any candidates for the 2010 general elections - party members were encouraged to vote for a candidate of their choice.

 In June 2010, Dawn Purvis resigned as leader, and as a member, of the party because of its relationship with the UVF and a recent murder attributed to that group.
+John Kyle was subsequently appointed interim leader, following Purvis's resignation.
 On 28 August 2010 the former deputy leader, David Rose, resigned from the party.
 He cited the recent murder attributed to the UVF and his belief that the party was "becoming increasingly conservative in outlook.

 During a meeting in Belfast on 29 September 2010, members of the party agreed to maintain its relationship with the Ulster Volunteer Force and the Red Hand Commando.

-Despite these links, party leader Billy Hutchinson acknowledges that most UVF members vote for the larger Democratic Unionist Party.
+Despite the links with the UVF, Billy Hutchinson acknowledges that most UVF members vote for the larger Democratic Unionist Party.

-Assembly elections, May 2011

-The election was for 108 seats spread evenly across 18 constituencies.
-The party failed to regain the East Belfast seat and are unrepresented in the Assembly.
-Leader Brian Ervine resigned soon after the election and was replaced by veteran west Belfast activist Billy Hutchinson in October 2011.